gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "This is not the time or place, Scholar-Candidate," she said, her voice carrying clearly on the cold evening breeze.

-But the *tralpa* plowed on.
+But the tralpa plowed on.
 "As the king's voice in this place,
 I require you,
 Literally Indigestible,
-to answer to a charge of insubordination."
+to answer to a charge of breach of contract."
 He opened his book,
 cursing under his breath and stooping to pick up the bookmark that fluttered to the ground.
 Tucking it under his arm,